Stakhan/CarmageddonSimulator/README.md

 java -jar CarmageddonSimulator.jar
 ```

-## Running the tests

-Choose your size preference in the first window.
-Then, you can adjust the different live parameters and events.
+A first window appear, choose your size preferences there.
+Then, you get the main window where you can watch the main window  can adjust the different live parameters and events.

 ```
 Change flow